unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/uns-architecture-overview.md

 `Registry` is the most essential smart contract in UNS.
 This is the contract that defines ownership rules, how domains are minted, provides[ ERC-721 token metadata](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721#IERC721Metadata), and stores a metadata-enriched list of all domains.
 This is where domain owners store their data, such as cryptocurrency addresses, chat IDs, and IPFS hashes for decentralized websites.

 Under the surface, `Registry` is effectively a map of domain namehashes to key-value dictionaries of records.
-This structure allows members to store arbitrary records, even those that aren't specified by the[ Records reference](records-reference.md).
+This structure allows members to store arbitrary records, even those that aren't specified by the [Records Reference](../../developer-toolkit/records-reference.md).

 `Registry` stores: